-On August 8, 2018, the Brennan Center—in conjunction with Charles Kurzman, Professor of Sociology at University of North Carolina at Chapel Hill—filed a lawsuit under the Freedom of Information Act (FOIA) against the Department of Justice (DOJ) forthe release of non-sensitive court docket information for publicly filed terrorism-related prosecutions.
-This docket information is maintained by DOJ and is readily available in DOJ’s Legal Information Office Network System (“LIONS”) database, the principal method by which DOJ maintains information about its investigations and prosecutions.
+On August 8, 2018, the Brennan Center—in conjunction with Charles Kurzman, Professor of Sociology at University of North Carolina at Chapel Hill—filed a lawsuit under the Freedom of Information Act (FOIA) against the Department of Justice (DOJ) in U.S. District Court for the release of non-sensitive court docket information for publicly filed terrorism-related prosecutions.
+This docket information is maintained by the DOJ Offices of the United States Attorneys and is readily available in DOJ’s Legal Information Office Network System (“LIONS”) database, the principal method by which DOJ maintains information about its investigations and prosecutions.
 The missing docket information is necessary to track down all the cases in the LIONS database that prosecutors have categorized as related to terrorism.
-The DOJ denied the plaintiffs’ earlier request for the court docket information and then denied the appeal in full, refusing to release the requested records.